<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

 Property Owner Initiated Lead Service Line Replacement

-1. Option #1: Property owners may request a quote for the full-service line replacement directly from Citizens’ contractor.
-Citizens’ contractor will assess the project and provide a quote to the property owner for the property owner’s cost of the replacement on private property.
-Subject to the property owner’s agreement to pay for the replacement of the portion of the service line on private property, Citizens’ contractor will replace the service line, including both the portion in the right-of-way and the portion on private property, as one project.
+1. Option #1: Property owners may request a quote for their portion of the water service line replacement directly from Citizens contractor.
+The property owner is responsible for funding the replacement of the lead and/or galvanized iron water service line from the home to the property line and relocation of the water meter to a pit setting.
+The Citizens contractor will assess the project and provide a quote to the property owner describing the property owner’s cost.
+After the material is confirmed and the property owner agrees to pay for the replacement of the portion of the service line on private property, the contractor working on behalf of Citizens will replace the service line – including both the portion in the right-of-way and the portion on private property – as one project.

 Lead service lines modified by the property owner must be brought up to current standards, requiring full replacement of the lead service line from the water main to the home or business.
 Water meters will be reinstalled outside within 1 to 3 feet of the right of way line on customers property.
 As with other LSLR projects, the new service line will be flushed, sampled, and tested, with the test results provided to the property owner.